Cotalker/documentation/docs/documentation/automation/bots/pbwhatsapp-manual.md

 - Recipient's full international phone number, e.g., +1 (234) 555-6789
 - Template information

 **Templates** are used for sending automated messages.
-Templates can be personalized but they require Facebook approval, which can take awhile.
+Templates can be personalized but they require Facebook approval, which can take a while.
 We recommend you use our already approved and ready-to-use _Default_ template.

 ### Default Template